Travel Information for Bangkok, Thailand

 The official language is Thai.
 In Bangkok and other tourist areas most of the people also understand and speak English.

-Thai Bhat is the official currency.
-The official symbol for Thai Bhat (THB) is: ฿
+Thai Baht is the official currency.
+The official symbol for Thai Baht (THB) is: ฿

 The population of Bangkok is 8.28 million.

 The time zone in Bangkok is Indochina Time, which is UTC/GMT +7 hours.
 They do not change the clock at any time of the year.
 A few examples: New York City local time is 12 hours earlier than Bangkok, Los Angeles local time is 15 hours earlier than Bangkok, and London local time is 7 hours earlier than Bangkok.

 November temperatures in Bangkok are between a high of 90°F (32°C) and a low of 77°F (24°C).
 There are about 5 days of rain in November as it is at the end of their rainy season, so its wise to pack an umbrella.

 Nationals of the United States of America and 41 other countries are eligible to travel to Thailand for tourism purpose with the exemption of visa and are permitted to stay in the Kingdom for a period of not exceeding 30 days.

 However, please make sure that you are in possession of a passport valid for at least 6 months, a round-trip air ticket, and adequate finances equivalent to at least 10,000 Baht per person or 20,000 Baht per family.
 Otherwise, you may be inconvenienced upon entry into the country.

 Click on the link below to view the Ministry of Foreign Affairs of the Kingdom of Thaliand’s Summary of Countries and Territories entitled to Visa Exemption and Visa on Arrival to Thailand: http://www.consular.go.th/main/contents/filemanager/VISA/Visa%20on%20Arrival/VOA.pdf